Burst (village): History

 The name Burst was first found in a charter of the Sint-Pietersabdij (Abbey) in Ghent.
 In this document of 1042 it is said that the village Burste is in the neighbourhood of a river with the same name, the "Bursitia juxta fluviolum Burste".
 It was not until a century later however, in 1151, that Burst was described under its present name, and the village was in the following decades, also named in several documents as Borst, Bost and Bust.
 The village had 125 farms in 1846, including some large ones.
 At that time there was a wheat windmill, three breweries and three distilleries in the village.
 At the beginning of the 19th century, the village had 304 inhabitants, and by the beginning of the 20th century it had 963 inhabitants.

 Landmarks

 In Burst the Sint-Martinus Church can be found.
 Burst belongs to deanery of Lede.
 In 2011, there were still nine chapels, and most were still in good condition, but there were also some that are not maintained.
 There is also a cave in Burst.

 Tourism

 The Molenbeekroute cycle track network runs through Burst.
-Molenbeekroute is known primarily for the mills of the municipality Erpe-Mere and two brooks that are located there, both of which have the name Molenbeek (mill brook).
+Molenbeekroute is known primarily for the mills of the municipality Erpe-Mere and two brooks located there, both of them named Molenbeek (mill brook).

 Sport

-The football club KFC Olympic Burst is currently (2012) active in the third provincial league of the province of East Flanders.
+The football club KFC Olympic Burst is currently (2012) active in East Flanders Division Three in the Belgian Provincial leagues.